Authors are sorted alphabetically. Click on a letter to sort authors by name.

 Along with the joy of her work involving what she loves, Barri Sue enjoys the opportunities to teach and meet others who love embroidery.
 Barri Sue’s other hobbies include knitting, painting, friends and being outdoors.
 After raising two sons, Barri Sue moved to a tiny mountain town in the California Sierra Nevada Mountains named June Lake.
 She lives there with her husband Ron, a dog and two old cats.
 She has recently opened a stitchery and knitting shop in Bishop, California named, ‘Sierra Cottons & Wools’.Read More

-Alet Genis has always been interested in beautiful and unusual handicrafts.
+Multi-crafter Alet Genis has always been interested in beautiful and unusual handicrafts.
 She makes a point of giving hand-made gifts and is always looking for new ideas to put into practice.
+And then she makes several items at a time to always have something special available when an event or occasion requires a gift.

 Marga Grey (B.OT, M.Sc OT) is a paediatric occupational therapist who practised in South Africa for decades.
 She presented many workshops to parents, teachers and therapists on many different aspects of child development, and specific therapeutic procedures.